Xannadoo/Xannadoo/README.md

 ## Hej 👋

-I'm Chrisanna, otherwise know as Sanna.
+I'm Chrisanna, also known as Sanna.

-I'm studying MSc Data Science at ITU Copenhagen, with a focus on explainability of ML models.
+👩‍🎓 I'm studying MSc Data Science at ITU Copenhagen, with a focus on explainability of LLMs, and machine learning models in general.

-I am interested in knowing why.
-More specifically, why do machine learning models make the decisions they do?
-Why did they return the response they did?
-How do we go about creating explainations and how reliable is that process?
+🧠 I am interested in knowing why.
+More specifically, why do machine learning models make the decisions they do/return the response they did?
+How do we go about creating these explanations and how reliable are the explanations?
+What can we trust **and** how much can we trust it?
+What do we even mean by that anyway?

-Fun fact: The name Xannadoo comes from Coleridge's poem Kubla Khan.
+🎆 Fun fact: The name Xannadoo comes from Samuel Taylor Coleridge's poem [Kubla Khan](https://en.wikipedia.org/wiki/Kubla_Khan).
 Many years ago, a collegue of mine misheard my name and it stuck.
-I also used to live in the birthplace of Coleridge, Ottery St Mary before moving to Denmark.
+I also used to live in the birthplace of Coleridge, Ottery St Mary, before moving to Denmark.
 <!--
 **Xannadoo/Xannadoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.